ankerx/strongcoders/README.md

-# Strong coders !
+# 💪 Strong coders !

-MERN application created to motivate programmers to work out more often by having the possibility to share their workouts with others.
+Fullstack application created to motivate programmers to work out more often by having the possibility to share their workouts with others.

 See live here: https://strongcoders.netlify.app